emacsmirror/nethack/README.md

 * Customizable colors
 * Macros
 * Event hooks
+* Record and playback sessions (ttyrec)
 * All the beauty that comes with Emacs

 ## Project Status
-I am semi-actively adding new features and fixing bugs as of August 2025.
+I am semi-actively adding new features and fixing bugs as of September 2025.
-I mostly work on things that affect how I play NetHack (e.g. my `nethackrc`), so please open an issue/PR if something doesn't work—it's likely I just don't use that feature and never ran into that particular issue.
+I mostly work on things that affect how I play NetHack (i.e. my `nethackrc`), so please open an issue/PR if something doesn't work—it's likely I just don't use that feature and never ran into that particular issue.

 > [!IMPORTANT]
-> nethack-el only supports versions 3.6.7 and 3.7.0-WIP of NetHack.
+> nethack-el only supports versions 3.6.7 and 3.7.0-WIP of vanilla NetHack.
 > Please do not open issues with using nethack-el with versions of NetHack older than 3.6.7.